MisterSzled/Poly-Strat-Defi-Futures/README.md

 # Poly-Strat-Defi-Futures

 **A modular and configurable trading and backtesting tool for DeFi.**

-*Warning: This is a trading tool.
-It uses your real wallets with real tokens and may contain bugs that will result in loss of funds.
-Use entirely at your own risk*

 ---

-## **Abstract**
 Poly-Strat-Defi-Futures is a versatile DeFi trading framework designed to serve as a general-purpose tool for traders and developers.

 The platform enables users to execute strategies driven by customizable indicators, running in real-time via associated wallets with adjustable risk profiles.
 Additionally, the tool includes a multi-threaded backtester that generates performance reports for specific strategies over defined time periods.
 The backtester supports configurable noise levels and transaction cost simulations to provide realistic results.